kraflab/dsda-doom/prboom2/src/mbf21.md

 #### Fast speed

 - [PR](https://github.com/kraflab/dsda-doom/pull/37)
-- Sets the projectile speed for skill 5 / -fast.
+- Sets the thing speed for skill 5 / -fast.
 - Add `Fast speed = X` in the Thing definition.
 - `X` has the same units as the normal `Speed` field.